roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

   console.log(e.target.checkValidity());
 ```

-Testing it out shows that at least two characters need to be entered in the skill input before `true` is logged.
+Testing it shows that at least two characters need to be entered in the skill input before `true` is logged.

 Now that we've seen how we can check an individual input's validity, let's see what it takes to check the validity of the entire form...